 - 4 egg whites

 - 2-3 cups flaked coconut sweetened or unsweetened

 To Make the Cake:

 In a separate bowl, whisk together the flour and baking powder.
 Add one third of the mixture to the butter and beat on low until well combined.
 Add 1/2 of the milk, beat 'til well combined.
-Repeat with another 1/3 of the flour mixture, then the other half of the milk, then the remaining third of the flour mixture, beating well after each addition and scraping the bowl down as needed.
+Repeat with another 1/3 of the flour mixture, then the other half of the milk and the vanilla extract, then the remaining third of the flour mixture, beating well after each addition and scraping the bowl down as needed.